aarnphm/morph/docs/content/VnVPlan/VnVPlan.md

    - Input: User's writing sample for style adaptation
    - Output: Customized suggestions within 30 seconds
    - Test Case Derivation: Derived from FR-2's requirement for personalization
-   - How test will be performed: Upload writing sample, measure adaptation time.
+   - How test will be performed: Upload a writing sample (e.g., an excerpt from a Joan Didion essay or similar source).
+Measure the time from upload to generation, where it must not exceed 30 seconds.
+Then, evaluate the output using the ([[VnVPlan/VnVPlan#6.3.1 Didion’s Writing Style Validation]]) checklist.

 #### User Interaction Features